Mountain Lodges of Peru 6 Night Salkantay Trek

 Weather in the region is extremely variable and you should pack for a variety of conditions.
 In addition, the trek passes through nine bio-zones ranging from high altitude alpine conditions to high jungle.
 During a sunny day you can expect temperatures of about 65–80°F (18–27°C), however on the pass the weather is very unpredictable and temperatures can drop to 30°F (0°C) during the day (but you won’t spend a lot of time up there).

 The zone of Machu Picchu has a humid and warmer climate since it is located at a lower altitude on the east side of Andes.
 The average temperatures at Machu Picchu are between 73°F and 77°F (23°C to 25°C), with the minimum temperature around 64°F (18°C).
 The region of Cuzco has only two seasons: a wet season and a dry season.
 The wet season starts in November and ends in March.
 During this time, it rains almost every day for three or four hours, but also there are several sunny days.
 The dry season begins around March and lasts until October.
 June and July are the coldest months.
 Paradoxically at noon the temperatures can reach 77°F (23 °C), the annual highest temperature.

-Call us on to start planning your vacation to Mountain Lodges of Peru 6 Night Salkantay Trek or take a look at our itineraries to Cuzco Sacred Valley and Machu Picchu
+Call us on to start planning your holiday to Mountain Lodges of Peru 6 Night Salkantay Trek or take a look at our itineraries to Peru

 Trekking is at quite a high altitude, and we would strongly recommended acclimatisation in Cuzco beforehand.
 Trekking is moderate to strenuous with typical trekking that lasts around 4-8 hours a day, participants should be prepared for the crossing of a 15,000-foot pass.